jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 * * * *

-Let's navigate back to `thw-shell/data`.
+Let's navigate back to `bash_shell/data`.
 Enter the following command:

-    wc emily/* | sort -k 1 -n
+    wc data/* | sort -k 1 -n

 We are already familiar with what the first of these two commands
-does: it creates a list containing the number of characters, words, and lines in each file in the `emily` directory.
+does: it creates a list containing the number of characters, words, and lines in each file in the `data` directory.
 This list is then piped into the `sort` command, so that it can be sorted.
 Notice there are two options given to sort: